nicop2pu/makingandlearning/modules/course/_posts/2000-01-01-introduction.md

+# Goals of this Course
+The goal of this course is for participants to use our framework to assist in the design and/or implementation of a makerspace or maker program that supports learning in a museum or library.
+The course can support people who are beginning the development of a new makerspace or maker program or improving upon one that is already up and running.

 # Intended Audience

 This course is intended for museum and library professionals, or anybody who is designing a makerspace.
 We encourage participants to engage in the sessions with team members, from your own organization and/or with partner organizations.